MobileProto16/Mobile-Proto-16/lesson7/README.md

 ## Assignment

-Create an application that allows the user to enter in the stock tickets for one or multiple companies, and display the current price for each company.
+Create an application that allows the user to enter in the stock ticket for a company, and display the current price for the company.
 How you display them is up to you.
-One way you could do it is with a custom `ListView` and `Adapter`, where each element has a search box on the left and displays the price on the right.
-If you want to spend less time on the UI, you could simply have a bunch of `EditText`s with search buttons.

-We have also included a starting point for you in this repository, called `MyApplication`. it's a simple UI with three `EditText`s and `TextView`s.
+We have included a simple UI with some boiler plate code that has an `EditText`, a `TextView`, and a button.
 You can use this as a starting point, or start from scratch.

 We recommend using Google's stock API.
 Here's an example of a url that gives you Apple's current prices: